deedeelavinder/deedeelavinder.github.io/index.md

 ## { giving back }

-With a mission to inspire women to excel in technology careers, Women Who Code is the organization to which I chose to channel my volunteer energy.
+With a mission to inspire women to excel in technology careers, ["Women Who Code"](https://www.womenwhocode.com/raleigh-durham/about) is the organization to which I chose to channel my volunteer energy.
 Helping to bring womxn together for inspiration, encouragement, learning new skills, and celebration of accomplishments is a joy.

 ## { me }